 See the Tulum Ruins

 Mexico is full of archaeological ruins left from the Mayan empire that once ruled.
 One of the most beautiful ruin sites to visit are those in Tulum, a small beach town on Mexico’s Yucatán Peninsula, just an hour drive from Cancun.
 What makes the ruins at Tulum special is their location.
 They are the only Mayan ruins built by the ocean, facing the stunning turquoise waters of the Caribbean Sea.
-It’s easy to become overheated walking around Mexico’s tropical climate, so bring your swimsuit and head down to the sea for a refreshing dip after exploring the ruins.By Lora from Explore with Lora
+They’re a must-do on any Tulum itinerary!By Lora from Explore with Lora

 Get an Adrenaline Boost at Xcaret ParkThis Playa Del Carmen Nature Park is full with natural and cultural attractions, including underground rivers and ziplining (it’s the most-visited zipline park in the world, apparently!).
 There are cultural activities which fuse both Caribbean and Latin culture, Mexican chapels and mansions, a Mayan village and archealogical sites.
 It’s a must-do day out near Playa del Carmen.

 Party in CancunThis is probably the item on this Mexico bucket list that you’ll want to do once… and never again.
 Cancun’s nightlife is rowdy and pretty tacky, but it has to be seen to be believed.
 Most popular is Cocos Bongos, one of the best clubs in the world and a place where famous live acts regularly play.